liulog/autobuild/README.md

 Note: Please don't use in production environment.

+### Reference:

-This is not complete original, and based on:
+This is not completely original, and based on:

 - https://github.com/LubanCat/sophon-image-build